datum360/Datum360-API-User-Guides/Matthew/PIM360/EIC/POST multiple EICs.md

 # POST /eic/publish/multiple

 ## Description
-Allows multiple EICs to be submitted for publish in one activity
+Allows multiple EICs to be submitted for publish in one activity.

 ## Required Capabilities
 * CanUseAPI